ageorgeh/svelte-ag/README.md

+### Exports
+There is a `browser.ts` and `index.ts` file.
+There are 2 for the case of things like the vite plugin which use node utils.

+Majority of other things will just have an index file eg `lib/api/index.ts` and its assumed that this is serving the browser

 ### Typescript

 Although shadcn exists here in the repo it is not shipped.
 This is simply for tooling and nothing else, as such in the